← Illusions of Work

 Over the following eighteen months, the point-to-point integrations cause nine major incidents.
 Two of them affect customers directly, triggering regulatory scrutiny.
 The total cost, including incident response, remediation, customer compensation, and regulatory reporting, is approximately € 2.1 million.
 These costs are attributed to “engineering quality” in the quarterly review.
 Nobody connects them to the cancelled platform investment.

-The following year's budget includes a line item for “integration resilience.”
-It is funded at € 400,000, one third of the original investment, insufficient to do the work properly.
-The platform team has since been disbanded.
-Its lead engineer has left the company.
-Illusions of work are sustained not by inertia alone but by specific power structures that benefit from them, structures concentrated in three functions that have learned to rule through lag: finance, human resources, and budgeting.
+The following year's budget includes a line item for “integration resilience,” funded at € 400,000, one third of the original investment and insufficient to do the work properly.
+The platform team has since been disbanded, and its lead engineer has left the company.
+Illusions of work are sustained not by inertia alone but by three functions that have learned to rule through lag: finance, human resources, and budgeting.
+They are mechanisms, not conspiracies, and they incentivise avoidance because they operate on lagging representations of reality rather than leading indicators of system behaviour.

 In software-dependent corporates, finance often occupies a position of unquestioned authority.